fbpx

 • Festival accessibility information.

-• ASL interpreted performances on Friday night, 5:00 – 8:00 pm on Stage #3, as well as non-verbal performances throughout the festival.
+• ASL interpreted performances on Sunday, 5:30 – 8:30 pm on Stage #1, as well as non-verbal performances throughout the festival.

 If you are booking with Wheel Trans, use the code “Buskers-W”, to be dropped off close to our accessibility tent.

-Festival admission by donation will directly support the festival organizers, Epilepsy Toronto.
-We recommend you make your donation online in advance so that we can send you a tax receipt for it.
+Festival admission is free with a donation to festival organizers, Epilepsy Toronto.
+We recommend you make your donation online in advance so that we can send you a charitable tax receipt for it.
 Suggested donation is $10 for individuals, $20 for a family.

 Buskers earn their living by ‘passing the hat’, so if you enjoy their performance let them know when the hat is passed to you.
 Empty your piggy bank, pockets and swear jar and experience a world of madness and mayhem!